SonnyTaylor/AutoService/docs/user-guide/getting-started.md

 ## Initial Setup

-### Prerequisites
+!!! info "Prerequisites"

     - Windows 10 or later
     - Administrator access (required for some diagnostic and maintenance tasks)
     - At least 100 MB free disk space for the application and logs

 ### Download & Extract